 The best free-to-play games you can try right now on PC or console

-With hundreds of great free-to-play games to choose from, it’s possible to never spend a nickel in your efforts to thwart alien invasions, destroy evil orcs, and deliver a beating to unsuspecting opponents.
+With hundreds of great free-to-play games to choose from, from Fortnite: Battle Royale to League of Legends to Kingdom Rush, it’s possible to never spend a nickel in your efforts to thwart alien invasions, destroy evil orcs, and deliver a beating to unsuspecting opponents.
 “Free-to-play” no longer indicates a low level of quality, either, and we’ve played plenty of titles that give full-priced video games a run for their money.
-Here are some of the best free-to-play games available right now, regardless of whetheryou’re a PC or console gamer.
+Here are some of the best free-to-play games available right now, broken down by genre, regardless of whether you’re a PC or console gamer.

 Warframe also includes a remarkable number of customization options, which allow you to modify your weapons and “Warframe” exo-armor, thus letting you better cater your gear toward your specific playstyle.
 You even have access to your own personal spaceship, which you’ll use as your base when between missions.
 Once you touch down on-foot, however, your mobility won’t be limited; seven different parkour moves allow you to navigate hard-to-reach areas and get the drop on enemies.

 It has spawned spin-off games focusing on ferocious naval and air battles, but nothing can top the intense warfare offered in the original World of Tanks.
 Featuring armored destroyers from America, England, Germany, China, France, and the Soviet Union (among other nations), World of Tanks’ multiplayer matches are absolutely massive, with teams constantly vying to gain tactical positions over one another as they fire long-range shots, flank enemies, and protect their allies.
 Tanks have roughly a dozen different armored plates, too, each with their own level of protection against incoming fire.